top of page

 The Impact of Carrying Others' Emotions

-Taking on others' emotions can look like:
+Carrying others’ emotional weight can look like:

-• Constantly worrying about someone else’s problems, even after you’ve offered support.
+• Constantly worrying about someone else’s problems—even long after the conversation has ended

 How Mental Worry Becomes Physical Illness